FNBUBBLES420-ORG/Assistive-AimGuide/readme.md

 - 💻 **Dynamic Performance Adjustment**: Manages resolution and processing based on system performance to maintain smooth gameplay.
 - 🤖 **Arduino** (optional): Integrates with Arduino for additional customization and hardware-based controls.
 ---
-## Support the Project ⭐

-**If you find this project useful, please give it a star!
-Your support is appreciated and helps keep the project growing.🌟**
 ---
 ## Discord Support
 Join our Discord channel **Assistive AimGuide** for assistance, support, or to share your experience.